 |---|---|

-| Employees must work a continuous qualifying period of 26 weeks with the same employer before they apply for paternity leave, provided they are eligible. | The 26-week qualifying period has been removed, meaning employees can apply for paternity leave from their first day of employment, provided they are eligible. |
+| Employees must work a continuous qualifying period of 26 weeks with the same employer before applying for paternity leave, provided they are eligible. | The 26-week qualifying period has been removed, meaning employees can apply for paternity leave from their first day of employment, provided they are eligible. |

 | To qualify for unpaid parental leave, employees must have 1 year of continuous service with the same employer, provided they are eligible. | Unpaid parental leave is a right from the first day of employment, provided the employee is eligible. |